RaghavaDhanya/ClassAnalyser/README.md

 # ClassAnalyser
-Python script which scrapes and plots the results of a given class.
+(deprecated) Python script which scrapes and plots the results of a given class.
 ## Prerequisites
 * Beautifulsoup
 * Matplotlib